gr0vity-dev/nano-docs/docs/commands/rpc-protocol.md

 **Optional "include_only_confirmed"**

-_version 19.0+_
-Boolean, true by default (_version 22.0+_), previously false by default.
+Boolean, true by default (), previously false by default.
 Only returns confirmed blocks but with the caveat that their confirmation height might not be up-to-date yet.
 If false, unconfirmed blocks will also be returned.

 ---